Snoozeds/DankRPG-aoi/README.md

 If you wish to continue:
 - First update the config.json file.
-- Update some of the vars in index.js
+- Update some of the vars in variables.js
 - Read through code and change what you'd like to.
 - Take note of the [license](https://tldrlegal.com/license/mit-license).
+- Read the DankRPG docs for command info: https://docs.dankrpg.xyz
+- Read the aoi.js docs: https://aoi.js.org/docs/

 ## Hosting DankRPG | Step 1: Picking the correct host
 There are multiple providers out there, with some even offering free credit.
 Choose what suits you best.\